Do you have questions about Hazardous Waste Personnel training?

 - An explanation of the process of waste determination

-- Description of hazardous waste generator status and the requirements for each
+- Description of hazardous waste generator status

 - Reporting requirements